kepop1/react-native-starter/README.md

 In the future maybe? :thinking:

 - Jest (Unit & Integration Tests)
+- TypeScript
+- Detox/Appium (E2E tests)
+- Fastlane?
-- TypeScript?
+- Project.pbx setup?
 - Analytics?
 - Crashes?
 Sentry?
+- Deeplinks?
+- Redux Persist/Offline?
 - Firebase?
 Push Notifications?

+## Reccomended VS Code Extensions

+> These are the ones that I've found help with the dev workflow - you might equally find them not so helpful.

+- Auto Close Tag _(Essential)_
+- Auto Rename Tag _(Essential)_
+- Babel JavaScript _(Essential)_
-- Deeplinks?
+- ESLint _(Essential)_
-- Redux Persist/Offline?
+- Prettier _(Essential)_

-- Detox/Appium E2E tests?
+- Code Spell Checker _(Handy)_
+- Color Highlight _(Handy)_
+- Partial Diff _(Handy allows selection of text CTRL+C and then right click on another selection to - get a git like compare view)_
-- Fastlane?
+- Path Intellisense _(Handy)_
-- Project.pbx setup?
+- Rainbow Brackets _(Depends on how much you like colours - but it's quicker nested function identification)_
+- vscode-icons _(VSCode's icons have come along way but these are still a litle better)_
+- GitLens _(This can be a bit resource intensive)_

 ## Assumptions

-- You enjoy single line quotes, no semi-colon enforcement and auto-formatting from Prettier.
+- You enjoy single line quotes, no semi-colon enforcement and pretty much all the auto-formatting from Prettier out of the box.
-- You agree with the current ESLint ruling - this is mainly what I'm used to so go fish for something different.
+- You agree with the current ESLint ruling for both React / React Native / React Hooks
-- You're potentially going to require that your state/ folder is going to be shared across multiple platforms.
+- You're potentially going to require that your state/ folder is going to be shared and you prefer the logic siloed out.

 ## Troubleshooting

-Network requests not showing in React Native Debugger?
+- Network requests not showing in React Native Debugger?
   This could be for a multitude of reasons but more than likely you haven't right clicked in the left side / state window and clicked 'Enable Network Inspect'. **I think it's silly as well but it's what we've got**.

-If you're confused why you can't see you're state/state tree in React Native Debugger -> make sure the redux tools aren't on auto select as it might default to React Navigation rather than the redux state!
+- If you're confused why you can't see you're state/state tree in React Native Debugger -> make sure the redux tools aren't on auto select as it might default to React Navigation rather than the redux state!

 ## Useful links

-Todo
+When I get some worthy of this lovely list - I'll add them up!